hoodbu/ace-cloud-ops/README.md

 - Aviatrix Transit in GCP with 1 spoke
 - Ubuntu VMs with password authentication (1 per spoke)
 - Multi-Cloud Segmentation (2 security domains, no connection policy)
+- Site2Cloud connection between Spoke in GCP and On-Prem Cisco CSR (emulated in AWS)
-- Site2Cloud with On-Prem Cisco CSR emulated in AWS
+- Site2Cloud connection between Transit in AWS and a separate On-Prem Cisco CSR (emulated in AWS)
 - Egress FQDN gateway in Azure Spoke 2

 <img src="topology.png">